 ASP policies protect existing Environmentally Sensitive Areas (ESAs), and future end pit lakes and wetlands for their environmental and recreational value.
 The ASP also acknowledges existing (and future) wildlife and wetland habitats, reforestation opportunities, and setbacks for watercourses.
-The ASP policies will address invasive species, sedimentation, and the seepage of materials into groundwater systems.
+The ASP policies also acknowledge the need to address the control of sediment flowing to Wabamun Lake and the North Saskatchewan River. will address invasive species, sedimentation, and the seepage of materials into groundwater systems.